 - Make sure that you don’t do any no online gambling.
 Lenders have a strong dislike to any gambling.
 Hopefully you don’t have a track history of online gambling however if you like the odd flutter on the football now is the time to stop as it will almost definitely stop you getting a mortgage!

 - Get your financial ‘house’ in order!
 Lenders will often need to see between 3 and 6 months bank statements for a mortgage application so now is a good time to tidy up your accounts.
 Get out of any overdraft.
 Make sure all credit cards and loans are paid on time.
 Generally take your account and finances more seriously and increase your savings.

 Need a mortgage decision in principle?

 Make contact with us at YesCanDo Money.
 We have a team of friendly advisers who will be more than happy to help you get a mortgage decision in principle and along with this will provide lots of free advice.
-YesCanDo Money are a NO FEE mortgage broker so it won’t cost you a penny.
-We are a family run mortgage broker located near Portsmouth in Hampshire near Chichester however we cover the whole of the South of England.
+YesCanDo Money is a NO-FEE mortgage broker so it won’t cost you a penny.
+We are a family-run mortgage broker located near Portsmouth in Hampshire near Chichester however we cover the whole of the South of England.

 So, how long does a mortgage application take to be approved?

 Although in some circumstances this can take as little as 24 hours, you should expect to wait about 2 weeks on average while the mortgage lender gets the property surveyed and underwrites your mortgage application.

 The intention of this guide is to give you an idea of how long each step of the mortgage application process takes from seeing a mortgage broker and getting a mortgage agreement in principle, to get a mortgage application underway once a property has been found and getting a mortgage offer.
 Then onto the exciting part of completing, picking up your keys and owning your very own property.